juancumbeq/platzi-frontend-developer/README.md

 <br>
 <br>

-## Cascading and specificity in CSS
+## Cascading and Specificity in CSS
 At some point, when you're creating a website, you might encounter issues with styles, such as:

   - Why isn't the color I'm applying taking effect?